 See practicality considerations in paragraph 1.9 for more information.

+A DNO Party has specified unit costs for deferring Reinforcement.
+Markets may be influenced by the Exceeded Curtailment Price e.g. it may be questioned why a service provider may accept less than would be paid to the Customer of a Curtailable Connection.

-See “fairness” considerations in paragraph 1.10 for more information.
+See ‘fairness’ considerations in paragraph 1.10 for more information.

+Reinforcement costs are generally fully socialised, and costs associated with exceedance of the Curtailment Limit(s) would also be likely shared with the wider customer-base.

 The Access SCR Decision was implemented from 1 April 2023, therefore the number of Curtailable Connections is relatively low.
 However, volumes will likely increase over time e.g. if offered routinely at a Point of Connection on lower network voltages.